CZOLGOWUS/SimpleCurrencyConverter/README.md

-Simple PLN based currency converter using XML from polish .gov site
+Simple PLN based currency converter using XML from polish .gov site.
+Made by using OOP as an exercise.